Trackunit/developer-hub/guides/sdk-docs/save-data-from-your-app/defining-a-custom-field.md

 4. `title` defines the UI visible name of the field.

 5. `uiEditable` / `uiVisible` controls how the field will be shown in the Manager UI.
-This does not limit how the field is used inside the Iris App.
+This does not limit how the field is used inside the IrisX App.

 6. `scopeType` controls who can access the field values.
 Default is only within the users account.

   Apart from the these standard properties, some field types have [extra properties defined below](#type-specific-properties).

-  **All custom fields defined by an Iris App will be owned by the Iris App, and the Iris App developer should consider existing data when changing field definitions.**
+  **All custom fields defined by an IrisX App will be owned by the IrisX App, and the IrisX App developer should consider existing data when changing field definitions.**

 # Custom field types